Are Bonuses Taxed? How Bonuses Are Taxed and Treated by the IRS

 “The IRS defines supplemental wages as compensation paid in addition to the employee’s regular wages that includes, but is not limited to, severance or dismissal pay, vacation pay, back pay, bonuses, moving expenses, overtime, taxable fringe benefits, and commissions.”

-As such, bonuses (like other supplemental wages) are treated differently than ordinary wage or salary income when it comes to taxes withheld at payout.
+Bonuses (like other supplemental wages) are treated differently than ordinary wage or salary income when it comes to taxes withheld at payout.
 There are two ways of withholding taxes from your bonus: the percentage method and the aggregate method.
 Which method gets applied to your bonus?
 Let’s find out.

-The Percentage Method: The IRS specifies a flat “supplemental rate” of 25%, meaning that any supplemental wages (including bonuses) should be taxed in that amount.
-If you receive a $5,000 bonus, under this rule, $1,250 (25% of $5,000) goes straight to the IRS.
+The IRS specifies a flat “supplemental rate” of 22%, meaning that any supplemental wages (including bonuses) should be taxed in that amount.
+If you receive a $5,000 bonus, under this rule, $1,100 (22% of $5,000) goes straight to the IRS.
 Using this approach, the amount of your bonus, whatever it is, is “singled out” from the rest of your income and taxed directly.
-Employers frequently choose the percentage method because it’s easier to tax the entire bonus at a uniform rate.
-In most cases, this is ideal from your standpoint as the bonus receiver and taxpayer, too.
-The aggregate method (described below), in addition to being more time-consuming and laborious for employers, can take a bigger tax bite out of your bonus payments.

 Woman doing payroll holding a calculator.

-The Aggregate Method: Unlike the much simpler percentage method, the aggregate method is used when your employer pays your bonus (say, $5,000) with your most recent regular paycheck.
+Unlike the much simpler percentage method, the aggregate method is used when your employer pays your bonus (say, $5,000) with your most recent regular paycheck.
 Then, they determine the normal withholding amount based on IRS withholding tables for the sum of both amounts, subtract what was already withheld from your last paycheck, and withhold the rest from the bonus amount.

 Woman sitting at desk opening paycheck.